 - (a) Prohibited acts.
 No person shall cause the removal of one or more fronds, nuts, or fruit of or any portion of the trunk or root system of or otherwise deface or damage any coconut palm located upon city-owned property, city streets, or city rights-of-way.
 No person shall cause the removal of any frond that is located within 45 degrees of the center of the tree trunk located on private property.
-Hurricane Cuts (above the horizontal plane) are prohibited. - (b) Sale or distribution.
+Hurricane cuts (above the horizontal plane) are prohibited. - (b) Sale or distribution.
 Any person who intends to sell or distribute coconut palm tree fronds or coconuts in any form on city streets, sidewalks or other public areas shall apply to the licensing division for a permit in accordance with the rules and regulations contained in sections 6-1 through 6-9 of the Key West Code of Ordinances.
 The permit holder shall display the permit at all times while doing business on city property.
 The permit holder shall also maintain on a daily basis, on a form provided by the city, a statement of the source of the palm fronds and/or coconuts, and a name and phone number of the private property owner who provided that source.
-There shall be a limit of five permits given per permit period as defined in {section} 6-2, and the city manager shall develop a lottery system for applicants.
+There shall be a limit of five permits given per permit period as defined in section 6-2, and the city manager shall develop a lottery system for applicants.
 No permit shall be given to an applicant who intends to use or has been found in violation of removing fronds or coconuts from city-owned trees or trees located on city property.
-The city manager may revoke a permit upon evidence provided at a hearing of a permit holder's violation of this section or any provision of sections 6-1 through 6-9.

-- (c) Exceptions.
-This section shall not apply to work conducted for a city purpose by contractors or by city employees or to Monroe county, state and federal agencies performing planting, maintenance, or removal functions with proper authorization. - (d) Enforcement; penalty.
+The city manager may revoke a permit upon evidence provided at a hearing of a permit holder's violation of this section or any provision of sections 6-1 through 6-9 - (c) Exceptions.
+This section shall not apply to work conducted for a city purpose by contractors or by city employees or to Monroe County, to state and federal agencies performing planting, maintenance, or removal functions with proper authorization. - (d) Enforcement; penalty.
 An alleged violation of this section shall be referred directly to the code enforcement special master.
 When the special master cannot secure compliance, the penalties provided by section 1-15 shall apply.
-A person charged with violating any provision of this section shall be subject to prosecution and fine under the civil citation procedures of sections 2-676 through 2-680, or section 1-15 of the Key West Code of Ordinances or brought before the special magistrate under F.S.
-Ch.
-162.